 • Capture, imprisonment and trafficking to support zoos, circuses and marine theme parks harm the animals involved, and can have deadly consequences for the people working with them.

-• Public health professionals see a growing threat from antibiotic resistant diseases that incubate at factory farms, where heavy and regular doses of drugs breed ever more intractable pathogens that can easily cross over into the human population.
+• Public health professionals are facing an ever-growing threat from zoonotic diseases (e.g. COVID-19) that incubate in live animal markets and factory farms, from where pathogens cross over into the human population.

 Animal advocacy must change